‘Big Beautiful Bill’ Update: What Is it & Did it Pass?

 Did the Big Beautiful Bill Pass?

-The Republican Party is aiming to have the bill passed by July 4.
+The Republican Party was aiming to have the bill passed by July 4.
 On July 1, the Senate passed the bill, but it has not been approved by the House of Representatives yet.
+On July 3, the House took a vote and officially passed the bill and will send it to Trump’s desk for his signature.

 What’s in the Big Beautiful Bill?